motherjones/story-tools/README.md

 # Mother Jones's Storytelling Tools

-Each tool has a README page, which is like a user's manual.
-Open the Spreadsheet Template link, then go to File > Make a Copy.
+On the tool's README section, open the Spreadsheet Template link.
+When it opens in Google Docs, go to ``File > Make a Copy``

-Name your project, then go to File > Move to Folder > Mother Jones Drive > a beat folder.
+Name your project, then go to ``File > Move to Folder > Mother Jones Drive > folder for your beat``

 Replace the data in the spreadsheet with the data for your project.
 Check the README for any rules for changing column names, order, and so on

-Go to File > Publish to the Web.
+``File > Publish to the Web``

 Publish just the sheet with your data.
 Make sure that automatic republishing is turned on.
 Notice the URL that's created after you hit Publish; you'll need that later.

 Grab a copy of the tool you want from Mother Jones's GitHub page.
 Open up the copy's files in a text editor (a program for editing HTML, CSS, and javascript files).